Serena Williams sparkles at star-studded Melbourne Park

 The 23-time grand slam champion was in fine form at Melbourne Park, where the biggest names in women's tennis were competing across multiple tournaments, as she sealed a straight-sets triumph to continue her preparations for a shot at an eighth Australian Open title.

-Speaking at her media conference, Williams added: "Last time it was an incredible three-set match, so today I was like, 'All right, let's really try and focus and learn to do better than last time.'"
+"Last time it was an incredible three-set match, so today I was like, 'All right, let's really try and focus and learn to do better than last time'."

 World number one Ash Barty had a less straightforward path to the last eight, requiring three sets to see off Marie Bouzkova.